Enver Hoxha: Relations with the Soviet Union

 After the break with Yugoslavia, Hoxha aligned himself with the Soviet Union.
-From 1948 to 1960, $200 million in Soviet aid was given to Albania for technical and infrastructural expansion.
-Albania was admitted to the Comecon on 22 February 1949 and served as a pro-Soviet force on the Adriatic.
-A Soviet submarine base was built on the Albanian island of Sazan near Vlorë, posing a hypothetical threat to the U.S. Sixth Fleet in the Mediterranean.
-Relations with the Soviet Union remained close until the death of Stalin in March 1953.
-It was followed by 14 days of national mourning in Albania – more than in the Soviet Union.
+From 1948 to 1960, Albania received $200 million in Soviet aid for technical and infrastructural expansion.
+Albania joined Comecon on 22 February 1949, and it served as a pro-Soviet force on the Adriatic.
+A Soviet submarine-base was built on the Albanian island of Sazan near Vlorë, posing a hypothetical threat to the U.S. Sixth Fleet in the Mediterranean.
+Soviet-Albanian relations remained close until the death of Stalin in March 1953.
+Albania declared 14 days of national mourning – more than in the Soviet Union.
 Hoxha assembled the population of Tirana in the capital's largest square, which featured a Stalin statue, requested that they kneel and take a 2,000-word oath of "eternal fidelity" and "gratitude" to their "beloved father" and "great liberator".

-Under Nikita Khrushchev, Stalin's eventual successor, aid was reduced and Albania was encouraged to adopt Khrushchev's specialisation policy.
-Under it, Albania would develop its agricultural output in order to supply the Soviet Union and other Warsaw Pact countries while they would be developing products of their own, which would, in theory, strengthen the Warsaw Pact.
-However, this also meant that Albanian industrial development, which was stressed heavily by Hoxha, would be hindered.
+Under Nikita Khrushchev, Stalin's eventual successor, aid reduced and Albania was encouraged to adopt Khrushchev's specialisation policy, whereby Albania would develop its agricultural output in order to supply the Soviet Union and other Warsaw Pact countries while they would develop products of their own, which would, in theory, strengthen the Warsaw Pact.
+However, this also meant that Albanian industrial development, which Hoxha heavily promoted, would be hindered.